 KANDA stared at his hand in disbelief.
 He dug into his pockets again and came up empty.
 Frantic now, he unzipped his suitcase and began rooting about in it.
 "Where is it?
 Where is it?"
 He muttered as he went through his belongings.
 Finally he slammed shut the suitcases and zipped them up irritatedly.
 He cursed and plopped his self down on the suitcase.
 'Great, just great.
 I can't find my money.'
 He thought exasperatedly.
 'I can't believe that out of all the things to forget, I forgot my money.'
 He slapped the side of the suitcase he was sitting on in anger.

 Suddenly he heard a familiar address being rattled off to the driver of a fancy limousine that was right outside the entrance.
-It was the address of the Antique Bakery.
-Curious, he ran to it and peered in through the open window.
-He saw a familiar blond head that belonged to a particular Frenchman…
+Curious, he looked away to find…

 "Grand Master!"
 He exclaimed.